Taught courses

 You will choose a further 80 credits from a wide selection of optional courses.

-You will be able to choose from two sets of optional courses, subject to availability, and must choose at least one course from each set.
+You will be able to choose from two sets of optional courses, subject to availability.

 One set will allow you to study a language relevant to the degree (Latin, Arabic or Persian).